-- You should buy the STI ETF because passive investing beats active investing in the long run.
+- You should buy the ETF because passive investing beats active investing in the long run.

-- You should buy the STI ETF because it is cheaper than a unit trust, where you have to pay a 5% sales charges and 1.5% management fees.
+- You should buy the ETF because it is cheaper than a unit trust, where you have to pay 5% in sales charges and 1.5% in management fees.

 ETF investing is good, but it doesn’t mean you should blindly buy and hold ETFs.
-These claims are often repeated by people without verifying if it is true in the first place and whether they repeat them correctly.
+These claims are often repeated by people without verifying if it is true in the first place or whether they are even repeating the claims correctly.

-What I will discuss in this article may be contradicting to what you hear or believe, but if you keep an open mind, you may have some new perspectives.
+What I will discuss in this article may be contradictory to what you hear or believe, but if you keep an open mind, you may find some new perspectives.
 Since most of the readers of this blog are Singaporeans, I will use the popular STI ETF as an example

 What exactly is the STI ETF?

-- Exchange Traded Fund implies this is a fund (not a stock) but traded in the exchange
+- An Exchange Traded Fund implies that this is a fund (not a stock) traded in the exchange.

-You may buy an STI ETF when you want to hold a basket of Singapore blue-chip stocks such as DBS, Singtel, Keppel Corporation, etc. Instead of buying each stock, you can meet the same goal (at a lower cost) by just purchasing one financial instrument, the ETF.
+You may buy an STI ETF when you want to hold a basket of Singapore blue-chip stocks such as DBS, Singtel, Keppel Corporation, etc. Instead of buying each stock separately, you can meet the same goal (at a lower cost) by just purchasing one financial instrument, the ETF.

-You need to note that STI ETF is a fund managed by a fund manager.
-It’s not true that you don’t have to pay a fund manager the fee by using an ETF.
+You need to note that the STI ETF is a fund managed by a fund manager.
+It’s not true that you don’t have to pay the fund manager fee when you purchase an ETF.
 In fact, ETFs are often managed by active fund managers.

 Now you have some basic understanding of STI ETF.
 Let’s look into the three myths of STI ETF investing.